sanukyadav/slate/source/index.html.md

 ## Flight getstatus

 The booking status API gives confirmed ticket search results using booking ID/PNR number.
 It responds with complete booking details of all the passengers, flight details, contact, and booking ID.
+For delay ticketing cases the status of booking will be either `manual` or `manual_int` this will update to status `To Deliver` after delay ticketing time.

 ### HTTP Request Example